Juhij2/hieroglyph-classifier/README.md

 ## Limitations

-- Classifier was trained on clean, isolated sign images — confidence is lower on real manuscript images due to the domain gap between training data and aged papyri
+- Classifier was trained on clean, isolated sign images.
+Confidence is lower on real manuscript images due to the domain gap between training data and aged papyri.
 - Covers 170 of 750+ total Gardiner signs
 - Detection works best on clear, high-contrast manuscript columns

 ## Research Context

 This project is part of broader work on computational Egyptology, including NER on ancient Egyptian demonological texts (DemonThings/DemonBase) and Arabic NLP pipelines for archival documents.
-The domain gap between clean training images and real papyri represents the core open research problem — fine-tuning on annotated manuscript data (e.g., PapyrusVision, OCR-PT-CT) is the proposed next step.
+The domain gap between clean training images and real papyri represents the core open research problem.
+Fine-tuning on annotated manuscript data (e.g., PapyrusVision, OCR-PT-CT) is the proposed next step.

 ## Stack